verzac/typescript-aws-sam/README.md

 Note:
 _Regarding dependency vulnerabilities (specifically lodash etc.): I know that this exists.
-However, I won't update the dependencies because **this is not used, nor should it be used, in production.
-If you want to use it in your project, remember to update the dependencies yourself.** Remember, it's just a demo project!_
+However, I won't update the dependencies because **this project is not deployed, nor should it be deployed immediately, in production.
+If you want to use it in your project, remember to update the dependencies yourself.** After all, it's just a demo project!_

 # TypeScript with AWS Serverless Application Model
 This is a sample project based on AWS SAM's hello-world template project, which demonstrates how you can use TypeScript with SAM/Lambda (which is not currently supported by SAM/Lambda itself).